Big, loose, colourful paintings are Kirstin’s trademark style.

 Kirstin White is a contemporary watercolour artist who enjoys painting on the spot.
 Consequently, she is often commissioned as an event painter, to paint watercolours at live wedding receptions.
 Kirstin White as your event painter; a top trending party entertainment for your guests.

 / Equally happy to work from photographic or video reference, why not ask Kirstin to paint a picture of your favourite location?
 Looking for the perfect gift?
-How about a commissioned watercolour painting of their car, boat, pub, home or living room? /
+How about a commissioned watercolour painting of their car, boat, pub, home, living room or garden? living room? /

-Kirstin teaches too, watercolour painting lessons are held in Martyr Worthy Village Hall and also in GAF, Bursledon.
+Kirstin teaches too, watercolour painting lessons are held at Martyr Worthy Village Hall , SO21 1DY, and also at Greyladyes Arts Foundation (GAF), Bursledon, SO31 8BX.

 EVENT PAINTER: Kirstin White is a contemporary watercolour artist who enjoys painting on the spot.
 Consequently, she is often commissioned as an event painter, to paint watercolours at live wedding receptions.
 Kirstin White as your event painter; a top trending party entertainment for your guests.
 Equally happy to work from photographic or video reference, why not ask Kirstin to paint the perfect picture of your wedding ceremony or party?